Maha Shivaratri: Pakistan

 Another major temple where Shivaratri is celebrated is the Shree Ratneshwar Mahadev Temple in Karachi whose Shivaratri festival is attended by 25,000 people.
 On the Shivaratri night, Hindus in Karachi fast and visit the temple.
 Later, devotees from the Chanesar Goth come to the temple carrying water from the holy river Ganges, in order to bathe the idol of Shiva.
 Puja is performed until 5 am, when an aarti is then done.
 Devotees then walk barefoot with women carrying a pooja thali containing flowers, incense sticks, rice, coconut and a diya to the sea after which they are free to break their fast.
 They eat breakfast later on, which was made in the temple kitchen.

 Outside South Asia

 Maha Shivaratri is the main Hindu festival among the Shaiva Hindu diaspora from Nepal and India.
 In Indo-Caribbean communities, thousands of Hindus spend the beautiful night in over four hundred temples across multiple countries, offering special jhalls (an offering of milk and curd, flowers, sugarcane and sweets) to Shiva.
 In Mauritius, Hindus go on pilgrimage to Ganga Talao, a crater-lake.

+Fasting

+Fasting and meditation is recommended for Hindus during Maha Shivaratri.
+Those fasting may engage in "nirjala vrat," or fasting from all food and water, or fast from meat, eating only fruits and milk during the day.

+In Shaivism, fasting is traditionally associated with Shiva worship.
+It is customary for the devotees of Shiva not to eat anything until they worship him and make him offerings.
+On most of the days, they do not have to fast for a whole day because the worship is performed in the early morning.
+However, on the day of Maha Shivaratri, they have to wait because the worship continues late into the night.

+Devotees break the fast between sunrise and before the end of Chaturdashi Tithi.